-Where automatic fire detection is installed in common areas or working parts of the building (e.g. smoke detectors that activate automatic smoke vents in lobbies or protected staircases), then testing and maintenance is required in accordance with the relevant sections of BS 5839-1:2017 - Fire detection and fire alarm systems for buildings.
-Code of practice for design, installation, commissioning and maintenance of systems in non-domestic premises43.
+Where automatic fire detection is installed in common areas or working parts of the building (e.g. smoke detectors that activate automatic smoke vents in lobbies or protected staircases), testing and maintenance is required in accordance with the relevant sections of BS 5839-1:2017 - Fire detection and fire alarm systems for buildings.
+Code of practice for design, installation, Revised - February 2023 32